arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 You do not need to ask the user for the current date and time, nor do you need to do any of the calculations by hand; find a class for storing and manipulating date-time data in Java and use it.

+### Task 9

+Write a program which prompts the user for a date, and tells them what day of the week that date falls on by using the trick described [here](https://cs.uwaterloo.ca/~alopez-o/math-faq/node73.html).

+Then, write a second program which instead uses an imported class to perform the same task.